Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 Archaeological evidence backs this up.
 At the sanctuary of Roquepertuse in southern France (3rd century BCE), researchers found stone pillars with niches carved specifically to hold human skulls.
 At Entremont, near Aix-en-Provence, stone sculptures show warriors with severed heads hanging from their horses.
 The sanctuary at Gournay-sur-Aronde contained hundreds of human and animal bones arranged in ritual patterns.

-This isn't directly memento mori - the Celts weren't reminding themselves of death so much as trying to harness its power.
-But the underlying respect for the skull as something more than just bone, as a container of essence and identity, connects to the broader human fascination with the image.
+This isn't directly memento mori.
+The Celts weren't reminding themselves of death so much as trying to harness its power.
+But the underlying respect for the skull as a container of essence and identity, something beyond mere bone, connects to the broader human fascination with the image.
 When you wear a skull pendant today, you're tapping into something very old and very cross-cultural.

 Skulls in Fashion: From Outlaws to the Runway

 The skull's modern fashion journey starts with motorcycles.
 In post-World War II America, returning veterans formed motorcycle clubs as a way to recreate the brotherhood and adrenaline they'd experienced in combat.
-The most famous - the Hells Angels, founded in 1948 in Fontana, California - adopted the skull and crossbones as part of their identity almost from the beginning.
+Many of these post-war clubs adopted the skull and crossbones as part of their identity almost from the beginning.

 For bikers, the skull meant several things simultaneously: fearlessness in the face of death (relevant when you ride a machine that can kill you at any moment), rejection of polite society's squeamishness about mortality, and membership in a group that lived by its own rules.
 The skull ring, in particular, became a badge.
-You'd see thick silver skull rings on every hand at a biker rally - the heavier and more detailed, the better.
+You'd see thick silver skull rings on every hand at a biker rally, and the heavier and more detailed they were, the better.

 This imagery bled into popular culture through Marlon Brando in "The Wild One" (1953) and then through countless films, TV shows, and moral panics about outlaw motorcycle gangs.
 By the 1960s, the skull-wearing biker was a fixed character in the American imagination: dangerous, free, contemptuous of convention.